DADi590/HAN-Toolbox/README.md

 Note 3: If anyone wants, the official toolbox is here: https://www.psx-place.com/resources/han-toolbox.628/, in case it's needed or something.

 **NOTE 4: The toolbox can be used on HEN and CFW** (for CFW, please read after UPDATE and then come here if needed).
 Just come here: http://www.mediafire.com/folder/ae9nilt1s2ga6 (a folder on my MediaFire account) and download the file you need and rename it to category_game.xml.
 Then copy it to dev_flash/vsh/resource/explore/xmb.
 To that folder.
 To copy to dev_flash, you first need to mount it as dev_rewrite, dev_rebug or dev_blind, and go on the one you mounted.
 You can't go on dev_flash because it's protected, but any of the other 3 you can mess with them (all 4 are the same, just the last 3 are unprotected and the first one is protected).
 I can explain anything better if anyone needs.

-**NOTE 4: The toolbox can be used on HEN**, but you must edit the same file I say bellow for CFW for it to appear.
-All functions work perfectly if HEN is installed.

 # Introduction